hcoxx/hcoxx/README.md

 ### Backend Engineer | Efficiency Enthusiast | Leeds, UK

 Straight-shooting backend dev based in Leeds.
 I like my code clean, my stout dry, and my front-end drama non-existent.
 I lean heavily on pragmatism and speed.
 If it ain’t broke, I'll probably still find a way to optimize it.
+This is my new GitHub profile for side-projects.

 ---